 Model 2.
 Further testing is needed to establish whether we have the correct model.
 If forced to choose the best model at this point, Model 2 would be selected.
 This model can easily be applied to make predictions for field applications.
-Fig. 9 presents these predictions for three injection rates (0.1, 1, and 10 BPM) in 0.04-in.wide, two-wing fractures with our standard gel.
+Fig. 9 presents these predictions for three injection rates (0.1 to 10 barrels per minute, BPM) in 0.04-in.-wide, two-wing fractures using our standard Cr(III)-acetate-HPAM gel.
 At a given rate, Fig. 9 shows the gel volume that must be injected to achieve a given distance of penetration along the fracture.
-This volume increased with the distance of penetration raised to approximately the 1.5 power.
+This volume increased with distance of penetration raised approximately to the 1.5 power.
 For a given distance of penetration, the required gel volume decreased substantially with increased injection rate.
-For example, to penetrate 200 ft, the required gel volume was five times less at 10 BPM than at 1 BPM.
+For example, to penetrate 200 ft, the required gel volume was 5 times less at 10 BPM than at 1 BPM.
 Therefore, to maximize gel penetration, the highest practical injection rate should be used.

-Because Model 2 was based strictly on data in 0.04-in.-wide fractures, we only have confidence in predictions for fractures of that width.
-Work is under way to determine relations like Eq.
+Since Model 2 was based strictly on data in 0.04-in.-wide fractures, we only have confidence in predictions for fractures of that width.
+Work is underway to determine relations like Eq.
 2 for other fracture widths.
-These relations will be used to predict gel placement in fractured systems.13
+These relations will be used to predict gel placement in fractured systems.12

 Model 1.
-Gel propagation rates were also predicted with Model 1.
+Gel propagation rates were also predicted using Model 1.
 These predictions were documented in Ref.
 10. This model suggested that the maximum distance of gel penetration into a fracture is inversely proportional to the square root of gel permeability and directly proportional to the 1.5 power of fracture width.
-Model 1 also predicted that the maximum distance of gel penetration is proportional to the square root of the injection rate.
+Model 1 also predicted that the maximum distance of gel penetration is proportional to the square root of injection rate.
 Consistent with Model 2, Model 1 indicated that to maximize gel penetration along a fracture, the highest practical injection rate should be used.
-However, Model 1 was generally much more pessimistic than Model 2 concerning the distance gel can propagate into a fracture.
+However, Model 1 was generally much more pessimistic than Model 2 concerning the distance that gel can propagate into a fracture.
 This result occurred because Model 1 allowed greater leakoff rates than Model 2 at intermediate and long times.
-Because we believe that Model 2 more correctly accounts for leakoff (Fig. 7), we currently have more confidence in Model 2.
+Since we believe that Model 2 more correctly accounts for leakoff (Fig. 7), we currently have more confidence in Model 2.